Norma-Battaglia

 Reviewer:

 Norma is a Master’s prepared Registered Nurse with over 35 years of clinical and leadership experience.
-With education long being a focus of her career, she has worked teaching and coordinating programs for students, EMS providers, nurses, physicians, and community groups.
-Norma has been able to combine her knowledge and experience in EMS, acute care, and public health to mentor others to become part of the healthcare solution.
+She has focused extensively on education throughout her career, teaching and coordinating programs for students, EMS providers, nurses, physicians, and community groups.
+Norma combines her expertise in EMS, acute care, and public health to mentor others in becoming integral members of the healthcare system.

 1. Take our quiz